octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 Examples: *Slimcoin*

 ## Proof-of-Capacity (PoC)
 This consensus first generates large data sets called "*Plots*".
 The more plots a *miner* records, the more lottery tickets he owns.
 Hence, the more hard-drive space (*capacity*) he has, the more chances of winning the rewards.
-This also mimics the process of mining.
+This also mimics PoW mining: instead of accumulating hash power, you accumulate hard-drive capacity.

 Variants: *Proof-of-Storage, Proof-of-Space*